-Yes, I was inspired by my own work.
-Remember these cute Chocolate Apple Turkeys from last month?
-Well, I loved them so much that I did a Christmas version!
-These yummy and healthy apple Christmas treats for kids are a cinch to make, and your little ones will have a blast helping you decorate them.
+These yummy and healthy-ish apple Christmas treats for kids are a cinch to make, and your little ones will have a blast helping you decorate them.
 Make a bunch for classroom Christmas party treats or give them out as favors to your holiday dinner guests.
 Enjoy!

-*This post contains affiliate links which means I may earn a small commission from these links at no additional cost you.
-Read my full disclosure here!
+*This post contains affiliate links, which means if you click a link and make a purchase, I earn a commission at no additional cost to you.
+Read my full disclosure here.

 For these super cute and yummy Christmas treats you will need:

-Honeycrisp apples – I prefer this variety because their crisp texture holds up to the heat of the chocolate.
+- Honeycrisp apples – I prefer this variety because their crisp texture holds up to the heat of the chocolate.
 Plus, my girls like Honeycrisp best!

-Green, red, and brown gel colors to tint your icing (This is the kind we used) – Split your icing into separate bowls and add gel color until you get your desired color
+- Green, red, and brown gel colors – This is the kind we used – Split your icing into separate bowls and add gel until you get your desired color.

 I found that this thickness worked best.
-Be careful… if you cut your apples too thin they will break in half.
+Be careful… if you cut your apples too thin, they will break in half.

-Step 3: Using a small circle cookie/fondant cutter, core the apple slices.
+Step 2: Using a small circle cookie or fondant cutter, core the apple slices.

 Some tutorials for apple donuts similar to these say that you can use an icing decorator’s tip.
 I tried that but it was incredibly difficult to remove the cores.
 I found the cookie cutter to be much easier and quicker.